ItsLJcool/codename-website/wiki/v1/modding/index.md

 There is also an `./addons/` folder which is somewhat similar to the way `./mods/` works, but it has it's own set of rules and best practices to follow.
 #### TODO: Add a link to know how to make an Addon.

-## How should I structure my folders?
+<h2 id="folder-structure" sidebar="How should I structure my folders">How should I structure my folders</h2>
 For starters, this is what an average Mod Folder will contain.
 We will go over some folders that require more explanation later.
 <details>
     <summary>Click to expand</summary>